luvarqpp/poc-springHalRelations/README.md

 # poc-springHalRelations
 Simplest maven spring boot project to showcase one problem.
-This repo is a part of stackoverflow question.
+This repo is a part of [stackoverflow question](https://stackoverflow.com/questions/57005713/make-collection-propertie-render-as-relation-instead-of-property-in-json-hal-rep).

-After app startup from PoCBackendMain class, you can visit http://localhost:8080/api in your browser to see hal browser, or you can cURL all publisher resources/entities loaded in LoadDatabase class:
+After app startup from PoCBackendMain class (or using `mvn spring-boot:run` command), you can visit http://localhost:8080/api in your browser to see hal browser, or you can cURL all publisher resources/entities loaded in LoadDatabase class:

 ```bash
 curl http://localhost:8080/api/publishers